 How to Help Prevent Lost Luggage

 For one, try using a unique case.
-You many laugh at people who have ostentatious colours or cases with their faces on them, but these cases stand out and are far less likely to be picked up by mistake from other passengers.
+You many laugh at people who have ostentatious colours or cases with their faces on them.
+However these cases stand out and are far less likely to be picked up by mistake from other passengers.
 For your bike, here is where your Shok Box comes in handy.
 With a unique shape and bright colours available, you won’t find others getting confused.
-Even better, these cases help prevent your bike from damage, so you won’t need to worry about extra flights as your luggage is re-routed.
+Even better, these cases help prevent your bike from damage.
+So you won’t need to worry about extra flights as your luggage is re-routed.

 Even better, your Shok Box comes with GPS tracking, so you’ll know exactly where your bike is at all times.